Introductory Skills & Practical 2 - CHE00028C

 To develop students’ employability skills, and transferable skills, through group work, problem solving, and the study of “real world” chemistry applications

-be able to employ the foundational principles of practical chemistry to conduct routine laboratory work safely, and to demonstrate competence in a range of general laboratory skills of increasing complexity
+apply the foundational principles of practical chemistry to conduct routine laboratory work safely, and to demonstrate competence in a range of general laboratory skills of increasing complexity

-be able to carry out mathematical manipulations of increasing complexity
+perform mathematical manipulations of increasing complexity

-be able to use mathematical methods of increasing complexity to solve chemical problems, including quantification of errors.
+select and apply mathematical methods of increasing complexity to solve chemical problems, including quantification of errors.

-be able to use software packages to process data, to represent chemical reactions, to investigate/visualise molecules and to present scientific data
+use software packages to process data, to represent chemical reactions, to investigate/visualise molecules and to present scientific data

-Integrate the principles of the York Strengths programme into employability plans
+integrate the principles of the York Strengths programme into employability plans

 York Strengths